araalinetworks/api/doc/source/assessmentreport.rst

-Finally, you can visualize the flow of data between applications in your environment, annotated by any unpatched vulnerabilities, to help identify risk and priortize potential remediation efforts.
+Finally, you can visualize the flow of data between applications in your environment, annotated by any unpatched vulnerabilities, to help identify risk and prioritize potential remediation efforts.

 Yaml output